stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           {% endfor %}
           </table>

           Stitch handles changed data types in this way to ensure previously loaded data is retained in its original format.
-We recommend using views to coerce data types when this occurs.
+Some Stitch customers use views to coerce data types when this occurs.

           Refer to the [Columns with mixed data types guide]({{ link.destinations.storage.column-splitting | prepend: site.baseurl }}) for more info and examples.

-      - title: "Handling JSON structures"
+      - title: "JSON structures"
         anchor: "json-structures"
         content: |
           The destination you're using determines how Stitch handles complex JSON structures such as arrays and objects.